Soul Brothers

-Soul Brothers is the third album recorded by Ray Charles and the eleventh album by Milt Jackson and released by Atlantic Records in 1958.
+Soul Brothers is the third album recorded by Ray Charles and the eleventh album by Milt Jackson, released by Atlantic Records in 1958.
 The album was later re-issued in a two-CD compilation together with the other Charles–Jackson album Soul Meeting and included additional tracks from the same recording sessions not present on the original LP releases.

 Track listing

 All songs composed by Ray Charles except where noted.